 It is worthwhile bringing your binoculars along when visiting Kylmäluoma and Hossa.
 With any luck, one may spot a red throated loon gliding on the water, or an osprey diving into the water.
 Kylmäluoma is a nationally significant nesting area for both species.
 At Hossa, one could also see the less common smew.
 Birds can be observed on one’s own or with a guide who knows the best places.

 Several tourism companies function around the Hossa National Park area.
 Their range is diverse in nature, sports, as well as dining experiences.
 Read more on Hossa’s services at Hossa.fi.

-The best-known places to visit in the Hossa area include the rock paintings of Värikallio, the nature centre with its exhibitions, as well as the canyon-lake Julma-Ölkky.
+The best-known places to visit in the Hossa National park include the rock paintings of Värikallio as well as the canyon-lake Julma-Ölkky, and also visitor centre.
 From Kylmäluoma, it is easy to visit the childhood home of writer-professor Kalle Päätalo, Kallioniemi, Jokijärvi (27 km).
 Also worth seeing and experiencing is Finland’s oldest village shop, Jalava shop, in Taivalkoski (47 km).
-Famous for its bears, Kuusamo Large Carnivore Centre is around 20 kilometres away from Kylmäluoma.
+Famous for its bears, Kuusamo Large Predator Centre is around 20 kilometres away from Kylmäluoma and from Hossa around 40 km.
 Additional tips can be gained via the Luontoon.fi, Visittaivalkoski.fi and Suomussalmi.fi pages.

 Employees of Hossa and Kylmäluoma trekking centres can, by request, implement programme services and catering outdoors.
 Customized programme services are well suited, for example, as part of meetings.
 More information on the area’s programme services can be obtained from the reception centres.